 Sweden at a Glance

-Working in Sweden offers lots of opportunities to expats from all around the world.
-While the high taxes may come as somewhat of a shock for many expats, the country makes up for it with excellent healthcare services, a very good education system, and a high quality of life.
+Working in Sweden presents plenty of opportunities to expats from all around the world.
+While the high taxes may come as somewhat of a shock for many expats, the system permits brilliant healthcare services, a very good education system, and an excellent quality of life.

 Expats working in Sweden will benefit from high-tech capitalism mixed with a system of extensive welfare benefits.
-The country itself has a skilled labor force of about 5 million employees.
+The country itself has a labor force of about 5 million employees.
 Despite the recession of 2008, Sweden has a strong economy with excellent internal and external communications.
-Sweden experienced a mild economic slowdown in 2012 and introduced various stimulus measures to boost growth and employment.
+Sweden experienced a mild economic slowdown in 2012 and introduced various stimulus measures to boost growth and the availability of jobs.
+Sweden’s GDP has been forecast in 2015 to grow at a relatively rapid rate of between 2% and 2.8% until 2019.
+The Swedish economic model has also been applauded by international organizations such as the EU Commission and is expected to grow over the next few years as the government uses increased investment and taxation to improve the economy.

-Your best bet is to direct your application to the nearest Swedish consulate or embassy before your move.
+Your best bet is to submit your application by using the online form on the Swedish Migration Board’s website.
+An alternative would be to direct your application to the nearest Swedish consulate or embassy before your move.
 Once you have turned in your application, you are not allowed to enter the country until your permit has been processed.
-An alternative would be to submit your application by using the online form on the Swedish Migration Board’s website.

 Written Offer of Employment

-Before you can successfully apply for a work permit, you need a written offer of employment from your Swedish employer.
-Only with a written offer of employment can you successfully apply for a Swedish work permit.
+Before you can successfully apply for a work permit and begin working in Sweden, you require a written job offer from your Swedish employer.
+Only with a written job offer can you successfully apply for a Swedish work permit.
 The document should include information on your position within the company, on your salary and the duration of your work contract.
 Before you receive your written offer of employment, the responsible trade union has to approve the terms and conditions stipulated in your work contract.

 EU/EEA-Citizens and Registration

 EU/EEA-citizens do not need to obtain a residence permit or work permit prior to their move.
-They are in fact free to move to Sweden and take up employment as they wish.
+They are in fact free to start working in Sweden and travel around the country immediately.
 However, they still have to contact the Swedish Migration Board and register their residency.

 You have to register within three months of your arrival in person at one of the offices of the Swedish Migration Board or by submitting your paperwork online.
 Remember to include a certificate of employment in your documents.
 For more information on visa matters, written offers of employment and the registration process, please refer to our article on Moving to Sweden.